What Robots Actually Are

 | Delivery drones | High | Mobile (air) | Zipline, Wing | Niche but expanding |

-This table is a snapshot.
-The categories are shifting.
 Industrial arms are gaining sensors and software that push them toward higher autonomy.
 Cobots are gaining mobility.
 Warehouse robots are gaining manipulation capabilities (arms mounted on mobile bases).
-The trend is toward more autonomy and more mobility simultaneously, which is why the integration challenge (Module 7) is the central engineering problem of the field.
+The trend is toward more autonomy and more mobility simultaneously, which is why the integration challenge (Module 8) is the central engineering problem of the field.

 The scene in the accompanying figure captures the division of labor at scale: hundreds of mobile robots ferry shelving pods across the floor, but at the picking station, a human hand still does the work that perception and manipulation systems cannot yet match.